hwxi/hwxi.github.io/PUBLICATION/Selected/README.md

 Applied Type System, and a novel and desirable feature in ATS lies in its support for safe programming with pointers through a novel notion of stateful views.
 In particular, even pointer arithmetic is allowed in ATS and guaranteed to be safe by the type system of ATS.
-In thispaper, we give an overview of this feature in ATS, presenting some interesting examples based on a prototype implementation of ATS to demonstrate the practicality of safe programming with pointer through stateful views.
+In this paper, we give an overview of this feature in ATS, presenting some interesting examples based on a prototype implementation of ATS to demonstrate the practicality of safe programming with pointer through stateful views.